danielarjordao/danielarjordao/README.md

 - 🌍 Based in Porto, Portugal
 - 📚 Student at [42 Porto](https://www.42porto.com)
 - 💼 Background in Accounting
-- 🌱 Currently focusing on learning C programming
+- 🌱 Currently focusing on learning C/C++ programming
 - 📫 How to reach me: [danielaramosjordao@gmail.com](mailto:danielaramosjordao@gmail.com)

 ## Connect with Me